-If you are visiting Central West N.S.W you will find a wonderful hidden gem there.
-It is Mt Oriel Homestead, or as it is known locally, Iandra Castle.
+If you are visiting Central West N.S.W you will find a wonderful hidden gem there – Mt Oriel Homestead.
+Or as it is known locally, Iandra Castle.
 And yes, it really is a castle and it just has to be seen to be believed.

 Located about 11 kilometres from the small village of Greenethorpe or 45 kilometres from Cowra, Iandra Castle opens its doors to the public just a handful of times a year.
 But if you can, it really is worth planning your trip to the Central West around one of those open days.

 The history surrounding Iandra Castle is a fascinating look into Australia’s pioneering past.
 The land that Iandra sits on was first purchased by Mr George Henry Greene, an Irish immigrant in 1878.
 The sizable piece of land that he purchased was estimated to be in the vicinity of 34,000 acres.
 Many of Mr Greene’s friends thought he was settling in a most unpromising area.
 He soon proved them all wrong embarking on a program of land clearing, fencing and building.
 He subsequently commenced growing wheat there in the 1880’s and also started a successful share farming operation as well.

 In 1880, the first Mt Oriel homestead was built.
 It was a double brick, single story dwelling and in 1908 this first building was incorporated into a double story reinforced building which is what became known as Iandra Castle.

 There are several other outbuildings at Iandra, including an extensive stable block and an equally impressive managers ‘cottage’.
 At one time Iandra boasted its own post office, store and school.
 A church – St Saviours was built just down the road in 1886 and both Mr and Mrs Greene and their two sons are buried there.
 Sadly the church is no longer in use and has fallen into a state of disrepair despite being renovated during the 70’s and 80’s.